 From a design perspective, a through-hole is mainly composed of two parts, one is the drill hole in the middle, and the other is the pad area around the drill hole.
 The size of these two parts is obvious.
 In the high-speed and high-density PCB design, PCB designers always hope that the smaller the via hole is the better.
 If there are smaller holes, more circuit routing space will be left on the circuit board.
 In addition, the smaller the via hole, the greater will be its own parasitic capacitance.

 Small holes are more suitable for high-speed circuits.
 However, the reduction of hole size also brings an increase in cost.
 Moreover, the size of the vias cannot be reduced indefinitely.
-It is restricted by process technologies, such as drilling and plating.
+Process technologies, such as drilling and plating restrict it.

 Classification of Through Holes